Reuben A. Adams

 Mrs. Hiram Sibley

-Elizabeth Tinker Sibley was the wife of the founder of Western Union and one the most generaous early benefactors.
+Elizabeth Tinker Sibley was the wife of the founder of Western Union and one the most generous early benefactors.

 Mrs. Hiram W. Sibley

-Margaret Durbin Harper Sibley was a early supporter of the Rochester Homeopathic and served for 45 years on the board of Governors, 25 years as board prpesident.
+Margaret Durbin Harper Sibley was a early supporter of the Rochester Homeopathic and served for 45 years on the board of Governors, 25 years as board president.